AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

 :ref:`relation between access types and addresses <Adv_Ada_Access_Address>`.)
 In this section, we discuss some details about using addresses in Ada.

-We make use of the :ada:`Address` type, which is defined in :ada:`System` package, to handle addresses.
+We make use of the :ada:`Address` type, which is defined in the :ada:`System` package, to handle addresses.
 In contrast to other programming languages (such as C or C++), an address in Ada isn't an integer value |mdash| its definition actually depends on the compiler implementation, but for now, let's consider